 google-drive-ocamlfuse

-You may have to wait a couple of seconds after this while the utility creates the necessary files and folders.
+You may have to wait a few seconds after this while the utility creates the necessary files and folders.
 Once it does, a new tab will open in your default browser where you’ll be required to authorize access to your Google Drive account.
-Sign in with your Google username and password and then click Allow to grant the app access to manage your files.
+Sign in with your Google username and password and click Allow to grant the app access to manage your files.

 Now that it can access your Google Drive files, you’re ready to mount Google Drive on Ubuntu.
 There’s just one more tiny bit that you’ll have to do and that is to create a folder where you’ll mount Google Drive.
 You can do this via the Terminal as well using this command: